pmwoodward3/TorrentReport/README.md

 ## Front End

 Built using React 16 with redux, redux-thunks, and without any front-end css frameworks (custom flexbox).
 The application has been optimized for two screen sizes. anything less than 800 pixels wide is considered a condensed "mobile" view.
 Using SASS (mixins and variables),

+The application currently utilizes a RESTful api, but I am rewriting it using GraphQL.
+This will allow me to utilize Relay with React and greatly simplify the data-fetching.